Stop Bad Habits, Gain Self-Control

 Gain Self Confidence

-As a hypnotist, I've helped thousands of Philadelphia-area residents who struggled with such persistent problems.
-Just like them, you've probably tried using willpower, motivation, and conscious effort to make a change in your life, and have discovered those are "necessary but not sufficient".
+As a hypnotist, I've helped thousands of Philadelphia-area residents who struggled with these kinds of frustrating problems.
+Just like them, you've probably tried using willpower, motivation, and conscious effort to make a change in your life, and you've discovered those are "necessary but not sufficient".
 I specialize in retraining your subconscious mind, so that it works for you, not against you.

-Your subconscious mind doesn't like that kind of confusion, but it loves lists, so here's a list to make it happy - the Top 10 reasons why so many clients have trusted Center City Hypnosis to help them achieve their goals:
+Your subconscious mind loves lists, so here's a list to make it happy - the Top 10 reasons why so many clients have trusted Center City Hypnosis to help them achieve their goals: